Nemasket Hill Cemetery

-Nemasket Hill Cemetery is a cemetery located in Middleborough, Massachusetts.
+Nemasket Hill Cemetery is located in Middleborough, Massachusetts.
 It was set aside as a burial ground in 1662, and is the oldest in Middleborough.
 The oldest engraved headstone here (and within the town of Middleborough) is that of Elizabeth Vaughan, who died on June 24, 1693.

-The cemetery conducts a "Stroll thru History" annually, in May.

-The Nemasket Hill Cemetery Association holds Annual Meetings on the third Saturday in April at the Middleborough Public Library.
-The meeting are open to the public.
+The Nemasket Hill Cemetery Association holds Annual Meetings in April.

-The cemetery has been in continuous operation since it was established.
+The cemetery has been in continuous operation since it was established in 1662.
 The cemetery was incorporated on March 24, 1885.
 The Nemasket Cemetery Circle was a group that was active in the early part of the 1900s and they raised funds that financed various cemetery improvement projects.
 In 1919, a bridge was erected from North Street over the Nemasket River and connected to wooden stairs that ascended the hill to access the cemetery.
 The bridge is no longer present, but the stairs remain.
 During the 1920s, a Chapel was built.
 In 2009, the cemetery added a columbarium.